VOLTA ATELIER: upcyclyn' leather bags supporting socially vulnerable women

 Having worked in the leather accessories industry, I observed the environmental problem caused by the wasted material generated from production, leather among them.
 At the same time, I was already developing in Brasil projects for the use of artisanal work in accessories within a higher production scale.
 Working as a trend forecaster I had the understanding that there was room for purpose-driven brands.
 So, the decision of making accessories using 100% of upcycled leather and artisanal production was a natural consequence of my previous activities.

-U guys believe that "Waste Is an Error of Design".
-What does that mean to u?
+Do you guys believe that "Waste Is an Error of Design".
+What does that mean to you?

 The landfill problems we're experiencing now are in great part a result of a culture of planned obsolescence, which was a design solution at its time.
 Once Design is concerned with all aspects of a product, waste management should be one of them, not only for the patternmaking creation or for the waste generated during production but also its after-use.
 The design should not omit this responsibility.